Safe toys are:

 - Check that there are no sharp edges or pointed tips.

 - Make sure it doesn’t have any small parts that can break loose or come unstitched.
 Parts on large toys should not come off easily.

 - Avoid toys with cords, especially elastic cords that could get wrapped around the child’s neck.

-- Be careful with small items, small parts, and button cell batteries (the kind used in watches), as the child could put them in his nose or mouth and choke.
+- Be careful with small items, small parts, and button cell batteries (the kind used in watches), as the child could put them in his nose or mouth and swallow or choke on them.

 - Make sure baby toys like rattles and teething rings are large enough so they cannot get caught in your baby’s throat and choke him.